-A&AS staff is authorized to have full, free, and unrestricted access to all functions, property, personnel, and records (including medical and electronic) of the university.
+A&AS staff is authorized to have full, free, and unrestricted access to all functions, property, personnel, and records (including medical and electronic) of the University.
 Such access will be unlimited and the A&AS staff will ensure the safekeeping and confidentiality of all records and information.

 B. Audit Process

 Follow-up: A&AS has a quarterly process to verify whether action was taken on audit recommendations.
 The Audit Committee reviews the status of audit recommendations at its quarterly meetings.
-Those recommendations designated as significant by the Audit Committee are also tracked by UT System.

 - Auditing and Advisory Services